microsoft/mggraph-intune-samples/README.md

 * An account with permissions to administer the Intune Service
 * PowerShell v5.0 or later on Windows 10 x64 (PowerShell v4.0 is a minimum requirement for the scripts to function correctly)
 * Note: For PowerShell 4.0 you will require the [PowershellGet Module for PS 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=51451) to enable the usage of the Install-Module functionality
-* First time usage of these scripts requires a Global Administrator of the Tenant to accept the permissions of the application
+* First time usage of these scripts requires a Global Administrator of the Tenant to accept the permissions of the application (grant consent).
 * The Microsoft Graph Powershell SDK module installed (https://github.com/microsoftgraph/msgraph-sdk-powershell)

 ## Getting Started